Diabetes Victoria Impact Awards

 Purpose

 This award recognises Diabetes Camps Victoria Volunteers or Health Professionals who have made a significant difference in supporting children and adolescents living with type 1 diabetes and/or their parents or carers.
-It also recognises those that consistently provide valued support to fellow volunteers and health professionals in the camp setting.
+It also recognises those that consistently provide support to fellow volunteers and health professionals in the camp setting.

 We want to thank and celebrate those who give their time, care, and ideas to help the camps program continue to flourish.